 An assessment of the site's sage mitigation areas, including the pilot project area, is conducted by a qualified biologist on a quarterly basis and is included in the quarterly vegetation reports.
 The quarterly monitoring consists of an overall assessment of the site's sage mitigation areas (City and County mitigation areas) as well as a sampling and assessment of the pilot project area in accordance with the procedure presented in the First Quarter Vegetation Report entitled "Methodology for Monitoring Percent Cover and Species Richness within Each Seeded Application Method on the Coastal Sage Scrub Pilot Project at the Sunshine Canyon Landfill".
-Althought the sampling and assessment report submitted in the third quarter vegetation report indicates that there was a "slight drop in the herbaceous cover due to the seasonal timing of the survey"; the quarterly progress report does report that there are many positive results noted in the pilot project area including the following:
+The sampling and assessment report submitted in the fourth quarter vegetation report indicates that there was a "substantial increase in the annual herbaceous cover due to seasonal timing of the survey since many annual grasses germinate and sprout in the winter".